A comprehensive spatial-temporal infection model: Conclusions

-We subsequently considered the effect of diffusion in 1-D geometries.
-We showed the emergence of infection waves, whether in rectilinear or radial geometries, which asymptotically travel with constant velocity, the dimensional value of which scales with the square root of diffusivity, and increases with $R_0$.
-The behavior of the infection waves at a fixed time is very similar to that for an SIR system, although the shape and the effective value of $R_0$ are slightly different than in the absence of diffusion, leading to lower intensities, than in the absence of diffusion.
-This result is important, as it shows that the SIR limit (absence of diffusion) is a singular limit.
+We subsequently considered the effect of mobility, first by considering diffusion in 1-D geometries.
+We showed the emergence of infection waves in rectilinear and also in radial geometries, which asymptotically travel with constant velocity, the dimensional value of which scales with the square root of diffusivity, and increases with $R_0$.
+The behavior of the infection curves at a fixed time is similar to that for an SIR system, which they approach at relatively large values of $R_0$.
 We then examined how distributed densities in different geometries affect the propagation of infection waves.
-We find that for all practical purposes, the contagion propagation can be modeled by equivalent waves, the speed of which only depends on the value of $R_0$ in that region.
-The overall conclusion is that spatial effects via density or diffusion considerations are important and must be considered in the description of contagion and its epidemics.
+We find that for all practical purposes, the contagion propagation can be modeled equivalently by wave propagation, the speed of which only depends on the value of $R_0$ in that region.
+Finally, we explored aspects of advection in the case of a stochastic velocity distribution.
+Advection leads to an effective macrodispersion, which dominates over diffusion, and leads to enhanced "mixing", hence effectively to enhance spreading of the infection.
+More work is required to fully explore these effects.
+Spatial effects via density, diffusion or advection considerations are important and must be considered in the description of contagion and its epidemics.